 Speaking of newspapers, most of the newspapers you will find in the yurts for starter fire come from Papa saving them for our business needs.

 Staff: In 2020, Zelda Keim joined Never Summer Nordic as our General Manager.
 Zelda lives in Walden, CO and brings years of customer service experience.
 Diana also joined Never Summer Nordic in 2020 and works part time in the store.
 Keely, Kyle's wife, also helps in the summer when she is not teaching young minds as a teacher at North Park School District.
-Natalia and Leigh, Bron and Greg's girlfriends, respectively, also help in the store and around the yurts.
+Leigh, Greg's girlfriend, also helps in the store and around the yurts.